This page last updated: January 23, 2025 A variety of research is being

 Old Age in Medieval Denmark: New Palaeodemographic

-at the University of Manitoba are currently involved in this project for
+at the University of Manitoba were involved in this project for their thesis

 Morphometric Assessment of Osteological Indicators of Personal Reconstruction